moothaa/INF8953CE/README.md

 ## Code Requirements
 In order to execute the code, the following libraries are needed:
-Tensorflow, Keras, Numpy, Matplotlib, Scikit-learn, OpenCV (cv2).
+Tensorflow, Keras, Numpy, Matplotlib, Pandas, Scikit-learn, OpenCV (cv2).

 If they are all already installed, please discard this section.